An asynchronous and task-based implementation of Peridynamics utilizing HPX -- the C++ standard library for parallelism and concurrency: Introduction

-Computational methods for dynamic fracture problems require substantial computational resources beyond those used in classical linear elastodynamics problems.
-For nonlocal approaches to fracture given by the peridynamic formulation the cracks are part of the solution and emerge and dynamically interact with each other.
-Several authors have devised local-non-local bridging schemes to target domains where peridynamics calculations are required and domains where local approaches for linear elastodynamics yield acceptable results, to reduce the computational costs~\cite{ZACCARIOTTO2018471,kilic2009coupling,galvanetto2016effective}.
-However, verification and validation of peridynamics codes~\cite{seleson2016convergence} still require important computational resources~\cite{CMPer-Lipton3,CMPer-Lipton,CMPer-Emmrich,CMPer-Silling4,AksoyluUnlu} and the community would greatly benefit from efficient implementations.\\
+In peridynamics, each point in domain interacts with neighboring points within specified non-local length scale $\delta$ referred to as horizon.
+In numerical discretization, the mesh size is typically much smaller than the horizon, meaning that the mesh nodes, in addition to depending on the adjacent nodes of common finite element, depends on the mesh nodes within distance $\delta$ (horizon).
+This non-local nature of calculation makes the peridynamics based simulation slow as compared to the local formulation such as linear elastodynamics.
+To reduce the computational burden, several versions of local to non-local coupling methods, in which the non-local calculations are restricted to smaller portions of domain and elsewhere local calculations arising from elastodynamics formulation, have been proposed~\cite{d2019review}.
+While these methods reduce the cost considerably, the problem of efficient compute resource utilization for non-local calculations remains. \\

-This paper presents two peridynamics models discretized with the EMU nodal discretization making use of the features of AMT within HPX.
-We show in \yellow{this paper} how to take advantage of the fine-grain parallelism arising on modern supercomputers.
-In addition, the scalability of the algorithm is compared to its theoretical complexity (see Figure~\ref{fig:benchmark:im2:time} and Figure~\ref{fig:benchmark:ex2:time}) and the promised work stealing of HPX is addressed (see Figure~\ref{fig:benchmark:im2:idle} and Figure~\ref{fig:benchmark:ex2:idle}).
+This work presents two peridynamics models discretized with the EMU nodal discretization making use of the features of AMT within HPX.
+We show in \yellow{this work} how to take advantage of the fine-grain parallelism arising on modern supercomputers.
+In addition, The speed-up $\mathsf{S}$ and the parallel efficiency $\mathsf{E}$ are shown in Figure~\ref{fig:benchmark:im2} and Figure~\ref{fig:benchmark:ex2}.
 The implementation is validated against results from classical continuum mechanics and numerical analysis to show that the novel task-based implementation is correct.\\

 The paper is structured as follows.
-Section~\ref{sec:hpx} briefly introduces HPX and its concept, which are utilized in the asynchronous task-based implementation.
+Section~\ref{sec:hpx} briefly introduces HPX and associated key concepts utilized in the asynchronous task-based implementation.
 Section~\ref{sec:background} reviews peridynamics models, and the EMU-ND discretization.
-Section~\ref{sec:coding} describes the proposed modular design and the implementation within the concepts of HPX.
-The parallel implementation is validated against classical continuum mechanics and numerical analysis in Section~\ref{sec:validation}.
+Section~\ref{sec:coding} describes the proposed modular design and the implementation using HPX.
+Section~\ref{sec:validation} presents the validation and the mesh convergence results.
 The actual computational time for the HPX peridynamics implementation is benchmarked against the theoretical computation time in Section~\ref{sec:benchmark}.
 Section~\ref{sec:conclusion} concludes this work.